 The California State Warning Center (CSWC) is staffed 24 hours a day, seven days a week.
 The mission of the CSWC is to be the central information hub for statewide emergency communications and notifications.
 The CSWC is staffed with Emergency Notification Controllers, Emergency Services Coordinators and Program Managers.
-The CSWC serves as a highly reliable and accurate “one-stop” resource for emergency management, law enforcement, and key decision making personnel throughout the state.
+The CSWC serves as a highly reliable and accurate “one-stop” resource for emergency management, law enforcement, fire, and key decision making personnel throughout the state.

 The CSWC has the responsibility to receive, coordinate, verify and disseminate information pertaining to events which occur within California or that could affect California.
 Information received by the CSWC is coordinated between Cal OES and other sources to ensure that the information which is disseminated is both timely and accurate.
 Procedures have been established for the handling of such incidents as: